Experimenting with different flowers in arrangements is really fun. Let’s make an easy tropical floral arrangement.

 This post contains affiliate links.
 This means if you make a purchase via a link, we may make a small commission at no additional cost to you.
 Feel free to read our disclosure.

-Some plants to use for a tropical floral arrangement.
+Some plants to use for an easy tropical floral arrangement.

 A bonus about tropical plants is that some of them last a super long time after being cut.